GZ30eee/NewsGuard/README.md

    ```

 3. The application will start both the backend and frontend servers and open your web browser to the Streamlit interface.

-## Key Fixes

-1. **Session Management**: Fixed session state handling in Streamlit to properly store and retrieve analysis results and comparison items.

-2. **Comparison Feature**: Corrected the logic for adding articles to comparison with proper deep copying to avoid reference issues.

-3. **Backend-Frontend Communication**: Improved error handling and response processing with better timeout settings and error messages.

-4. **Model Loading**: Made model loading more robust with better fallbacks when models aren't available or trained.

-5. **Data Processing**: Enhanced text processing and feature extraction with better error handling.

-6. **Error Handling**: Added comprehensive error handling throughout the application with detailed logging.

-7. **Type Conversion**: Ensured proper type conversion between numpy and Python types to avoid serialization issues.

-The application now properly handles sessions, correctly adds articles to the comparison feature, and provides a more robust user experience overall.